jacomyma/mapping-controversies/_pages/tuto-1-11.md

 # Next tutorial

-You may want to take a short walk at this point.
+Take a break!
 Then check this:

 [1.12.
 Activate your knowledge about Gephi *45 min*](../1.12/)